CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 save article

-If you’ve been trying to conceive, the two-week wait before taking a pregnancy test can be absolutely nerve-wracking.
-And the couple of minutes before the results?
-Almost unbearable.
-So when it comes back with (drumroll)…a faint line, it can be pretty darn confusing.
-You’re left wondering: Is there a line?
-If held up to the light just right, is there something there?
-Does a very faint line on a pregnancy test really count as being pregnant?
+If you’ve also been trying to conceive, you know that waiting for that positive pregnancy test can be absolutely nerve-wracking.
+Those last couple of minutes before the results?
+Almost unbearable!
+So when it comes back with (drumroll) a faint line, it can be pretty darn confusing.
+You’re left wondering: What does a faint line on a pregnancy test mean?
+And is that even a line?!

 Fortunately, you don’t need to stay stuck in limbo.
-You’re not alone, and experts have explanations as to why a faint line on a pregnancy test might happen, how to interpret it and how to avoid it in the future.
+You’re not alone, and experts have explanations as to why a faint line on a pregnancy test might appear, how to interpret it and ways to avoid this moment of ambiguity in the future.

 It’s very early in your pregnancy

-Keep in mind, testing too early can happen even if you’re using an ovulation kit or an app to keep tabs on your cycle.
+Keep in mind, you might be testing too early even if you’re using an ovulation kit or an app to keep tabs on your cycle.
 While they do help you determine when ovulation has occurred (so you and your partner can know when it’s time to get to work making a baby), they’re not foolproof, and cycles can vary from time to time.

 The test isn’t particularly sensitive